Hedypnois cretica, Crete Weed

 Flowering Season: February or March through August or later with sufficient rainfall.

 Habitat Preferences: Weedy in Phoenix area, usually associated with ample water, found in yards, open fields, gardens and roadsides.

 Recorded Range: In North America, this species is currently found in limited geographic areas in CA, AZ, NM and TX.

 North America & US County Distribution Map for Hedypnois cretica.

 U.S. Weed Information: Hedypnois cretica is an introduced species from the Mediterranean area and spreading across southwest Border States.
+It is an agressive weed in Phoenix, Arizona.
 At this time it is not listed in the USGS Weed Database.

 Invasive/Noxious Weed Information: No data available.

 Comments: Little information is available for this plant.
 Hedypnois cretica or Cretanweed is an introduced species in several southwestern states and is common in the localities where it is found.

 In the Phoenix area it appears to be increasing its geographic range in areas associated with ample water such as yards or near standing water in the normally dry Salt River bottom.